Capitalization of Phrases¶

 Increasing the Power of the Check¶

 PerfectIt recognizes capitalized phrases through context.
 When that context changes, sometimes PerfectIt will find more phrases to correct.
-This is especially the case with large documents that have many capitalization errors.
-To pick up an even higher number of capitalization errors, after you have fixed all of the possible errors in this check, you can repeat the check and some additional items may be found.
+This is especially the case with large documents that have many capitalization issues.
+To pick up an even higher number of capitalization issues, after you have fixed all of the possible issues in this check, you can repeat the check and some additional items may be found.

 The Order of Results¶